FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/nodejs_sdk/install.md

 }
 ```

-**To call the set interface of the HelloWorld contract, change the contract address to the actual address.**
+**To call the set interface of the HelloWorld contract, change the contract address to the actual address**

 ```bash
 ./cli.js call HelloWorld 0x11b6d7495f2f04bdca45e9685ceadea4d4bd1832 set vita